kangarko/docs/docs/guides/configuration/index.md

 # Configuration

 Welcome to the configuration guide for `MineBot`.

-Here, you'll find detailed instructions and best practices for setting up and customizing MineBot to meet your specific needs.
+Here, you'll find instructions and best practices for setting up and customizing MineBot.

 <div class="grid cards" markdown>